jduarte/immortus/docs/examples/explicit.md

 };

 var jobFinished = function(data) {
-  // logic to finish ... like show image thumbnail
+  // logic to finish, like show notification with success message
-};
+  // add some warning if `total_email_batch_sent_this_week` is high, to avoid spam };

 var jobFailed = function(data) {